 Now pay attention to any styling concerns.
 Scissors, electric trimmers, and razors will be used to remove all undesirable hairs.
 Go slow, so you don’t remove too much, but remember it’s just hair, it will grow back if you screw it up.
 Extra points for shaving off any stray neck hairs.

-- Try a beard oil or a beard wax for final treatment and styling.
-Work the hair with your fingers or your fine tooth comb.
+- Try a beard oil or a beard balm for final treatment and styling.
+Work the hair with your fingers or your fine tooth beard comb.
 This activity will be the one you do most often, and will “train” your beard to move into the orientation you like.
 These products can be used as often as daily (feel free to experiment).

 So there you have it.
 The quick-and-dirty of everything you’ll need to know to take your faceful of scruff and steel wool and turning it into something that will turn some heads.
 As mentioned, not everyone will need every product, or even every step on the list.